 The First Step

-Please subscribe to my main email list below.
-You will gain instant access to tons of free information as well as gaining access to our introductory specials on our books.
+Please subscribe to our introductory relationship skills class below.
+You will gain instant access to tons of free information as well as gaining access to introductory specials on our books.
 Your subscription is a portal to a world of information which if applied to your life will improve your relationships and help you move towards a new time of peace self confidence and emotional security.

-Immediately after subscribing you will gain access to the (free) private pages which will give you 3 vital questions you need to answer to know if yourself or your partner have narcissistic tendencies.
+Immediately after subscribing you will gain access to the (free) private pages which will teach you 3 vital questions you need to ask yourself to know if you or your partner have narcissistic tendencies.
 I will also share 3 things you need to stop doing immediately which only make the fighting worse.
 Your subscription will give you access to lots more information – including a check list of points that will help you better see what narcissism (and codependence) look like.

 All of this is completely free.